BADDxmu/InTrans/README.md

-## InTrans ： a pipeline for integrative transcript library construction(www.bio-add.org/InTrans/)
+## TransIntegrator ： a pipeline for integrative transcript library construction(www.bio-add.org/InTrans/)
 ### Copyright (C) 2017 ZhiLiang Ji (appo@xmu.edu.cn)
 ## Requirement
 This software is suitable for all unix-like system with python(version 2.7.7) installed.<br>